-- brainpoolP512r1

-- prime256v1
+- prime256v1 - secp384r1

-- secp256k1

-VisiBroker inherits OpenSSL's default behavior, which is to disable all elliptic curves weaker than 256-bit unless configured otherwise.
+VisiBroker for C++ inherits OpenSSL's default behavior, which is to disable all elliptic curves weaker than 256-bit unless configured otherwise.
+VisiBroker for Java relies on the underlying JSSE implementation for working with ECC curves.

 ECDHE ephemeral keys